Farnan130117/Synco/README.md

 # Synco
-Barebone Skeleton or project starter with auth using MERN tech.
+A barebone skeleton or project starter with auth using MERN tech.